Symphony of Enchanted Lands II – The Dark Secret

-Symphony of Enchanted Lands II – The Dark Secret is the sixth studio album released by Rhapsody in 2004.
+Symphony of Enchanted Lands II – The Dark Secret is the sixth studio album by the Italian symphonic power metal band Rhapsody, released in 2004.
 A concept album like all previous albums of the band, it is not a sequel to Symphony of Enchanted Lands but the first chapter of the band's new saga, The Dark Secret Saga, which would conclude with their ninth album From Chaos to Eternity.

 Christopher Lee provides the spoken narration throughout this album.
 He is also a guest singer in the single version of the song "The Magic of the Wizard's Dream".

 It is the last studio release of the band under the name Rhapsody.
 They changed their named to Rhapsody of Fire in 2006.